manishmadugula/Notes/Competitive Programming/cpp.md

     - linkage of the static symbol will be internal.
 It is only going to be visible to the translation unit you defined it in.

+    - Functions have the same linkage property that variables do.
+Functions always default to external linkage, but can be set to internal linkage via the static keyword.
+Function forward declarations don’t need the extern keyword.
+The compiler is able to tell whether you’re defining a function or a function prototype by whether you supply a function body or not.

     - It is kind of like declaring a variable/function private but for a translation unit.
 Linker or any other translational unit cannot see it.

     - If there is a header file with a static variable/function then every file which includes this header file can then use those static variable or function.